 Optional SECRET Ingredient!!

 As you can see, I’ve done a lot of side-by-side testing of pie crust variations.
-Most of the time the classic recipe has won out, with a single exception.
-SOUR CREAM!
+Most of the time the classic recipe has won out, with a single exception: SOUR CREAM!

 Sour cream acts as a tenderizer in baked goods, and I was curious to see if it would significantly affect the texture of pie crust.
-I added 2 tablespoons of sour cream to my standard single recipe along with the butter.

 Can you Make Pie Dough Ahead of Time?

-Yes!
-Pastry dough can be shaped into a disc and refrigerated for up to 3 days, as long as it’s well wrapped in plastic.
+1. Chilling the dough disk: Pastry dough can be shaped into a disc and refrigerated for up to 3 days, as long as it’s well wrapped in plastic.

-Unbaked pie shells can also be refrigerated for up to 3 days.
-This works perfectly for single-crust pies like pumpkin or sweet potato.
+2. Chilling the unbaked pie shells: Refrigerate for up to 3 days.
 Simply roll out your dough, lay it into your pie tin, crimp the edges, and cover loosely with plastic wrap.
 When ready, simply remove from the fridge, fill, and bake.
+This works perfectly for single-crust pies like pumpkin or sweet potato.

-Unbaked pie shells can also be covered and frozen for up to 2 months.
+4. Freezing pie shells: Unbaked pie shells can also be covered and frozen for up to 2 months.
 No thawing necessary.

 How to Bake Pie Dough

-I’ve included instructions on how to blind-bake the crust for recipes that require an already baked crust.
-Otherwise, just follow the directions in the pie recipe you’re following for baking the crust.
-Or, check out my full article on How to Blind Bake Pie Crust here!
+I’ve included instructions on how to blind-bake the crust for recipes that require an already-baked crust.
+Otherwise, just follow the directions in the pie recipe you’re following for baking the crust – or, check out my full article on How to Blind Bake Pie Crust here!

-Expert Tip
+Expert Tip!

 Place your pie pan on a rimmed baking sheet before putting in the oven.
 This helps you to remove the pie tin without damaging the crust with your oven mitts.
 Better yet?
 Place the sheet on a BAKING STONE to ensure a golden crispy bottom crust and avoid any sogginess.